 California’s state laws make it clear that a citizen’s right to privacy (at least from one another) is highly valued.
 In fact, it is a crime to use electronic devices to monitor or record another person’s private communication.
 If you have been arrested for eavesdropping in San Diego it is important to get the help of a criminal defense attorney immediately.
 Your future is at stake, and an attorney can help to minimize the consequences of your alleged behavior.
-Call the Law Office of Vikas Bajaj, APC today to request a free consultation.
+Call the Law Office of Vikas Bajaj, APC, best eavesdropping attorney San Diego today to request an initial consultation.

 Eavesdropping in San Diego

 California state law prohibits citizens from breaching one another’s privacy by horning in on private conversations.
 While it is not a crime to simply overhear another conversation with your own two ears, it is a crime to use an electronic device to help you intentionally monitor or record another’s communication.

 California Penal Code 632 PC states that it is illegal to:

 - Use an electronic amplifying or recording device

 In order to determine whether behavior violates California eavesdropping law, it is important to understand what these elements mean.